Shadow and Bone (Grisha, #1) blurb:

 How I felt while reading it:

-- The Darkling is an asshole, and I love assholes, but I cannot get on board with this guy.
+- The Darkling is an asshole, and while I *usually* love assholes, I cannot get on board with this guy.
+He’s a genuine dick.

 - Mal is kind of sweet, he’s ok.
-Like a non-magical Azriel.
+Like a non-magical, far less cool Azriel.

-- Alina is kind of bland, but she’s ok.
+- Alina is kind of bland and naïve, but she’s ok I guess.

 - Who the f*** is Nikolai?^